zeyap/legacy-personal-website/_posts/2015-07-30-Redesigning-Gestures.markdown

 	</div>
 	<div class="col">
 	<h5>Generate Final Gesture Set</h5>
-	User-defined method could have only partially reflected the preferences/requirements of users.
-For those command with conflict we propose a gesture for each by considering recognition accuracy, natural language principles, the mental models of the users, and the taxonomy distribution.
+	<p>User-defined method could have only partially reflected the preferences/requirements of users.
+For those command with conflict we propose a gesture for each by considering recognition accuracy, natural language principles, the mental models of the users, and the taxonomy distribution.</p>
 	</div>
 	</div>
 </div>